Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Realize initiatives in businesses that contribute to developing lighter-weight vehicles and shifting to EVs (e.g., aluminum and copper).

-• We are contributing to the effective utilization of limited resources and the supply of environmental materials by promoting 3R+W (reduce / reuse / recycle + waste management) through our supply chains toward the realization of a sustainable society.
+• We are contributing to the effective utilization of limited resources and the supply of environmental materials by promoting 3R+W (reduce / reuse / recycle + waste management).
 Specifically, we are steadily promoting initiatives in venous industries.
-This includes the reuse and recycling of store facilities and fixtures, the expansion and increase in sophistication of metal scrap and waste treatment, and strengthening of cooperation with the REVER HOLDINGS CORPORATION (current TRE HOLDINGS CORPORATION) general recycling company we invested into last year.
+This includes the reuse and recycling of store facilities and fixtures, the expansion and increase in sophistication of metal scrap and waste treatment through the use of a nationwide network of recycling companies, and strengthening of cooperation with the TRE HOLDINGS CORPORATION general recycling company we invested in FYE 2020.

 • We agreed with Nel ASA (Norway), who is the world’s largest manufacturer of electrolysers that are essential for green hydrogen production, to create a strategic partnership in the hydrogen industry.
 We and Nel are jointly exploring hydrogen business opportunities.

-• We are promoting to realize the Platreef project and others in the PGM/nickel business where demand is expected to grow significantly due to the worldwide spread of electric vehicles and fuel cell vehicles, and also expanding trade activities of such materials.
+• We are promoting the Platreef project and others in the PGM (platinum group metals)/nickel business where demand is expected to grow significantly due to the worldwide spread of electric vehicles and fuel cell vehicles, and also expanding trade activities of such materials.

 • We continue to conduct a commercialization survey of a by-product hydrogen project in northern Kyushu with partners for the social implementation of hydrogen.

 • We have an investment into Australia-based MCi, who possesses mineral carbonation technologies.
-We are promoting this technology for the Japanese market.
-In July 2022, we signed an MOU with TAISEI CORPORATION to begin verification of the use of this calcium carbonate as raw materials for concrete.
+We are promoting the technology for the Japanese market.
+In July 2022, we signed an MOU with TAISEI CORPORATION to verify the use of this calcium carbonate as raw materials for concrete.

-• As per the Medium-Term Management Plan, we decided to withdraw from thermal coal mine interests with a perspective of strengthening contribution and initiatives to SDGs.
-We already divested our Drummond mine interests in Colombia that had accounted for the majority of the ITOCHU's thermal coal interests and also divested Ravensworth North coal mine interests in Australia producing both thermal and coking coal.
+• We decided to withdraw from thermal coal mine interests with a perspective of strengthening contribution and initiatives to SDGs.
+We already divested our Drummond mine interests in Colombia that had accounted for the majority of the ITOCHU’s thermal coal interests and also divested Ravensworth North coal mine interests in Australia producing both thermal and coking coal.

 Energy & Chemicals Company